AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2022-06-21-image-carousel-tutorial/index.md

 We'll use an axis value of `x` since we want to enable scroll snapping in the horizontal direction.
 For the snap behavior, `proximity` is the default value and allows users to slide continuously as they normally would, but only until they reach a certain threshold; at that point, the container will snap them to an item's focal point.
 With `mandatory`, the container is forced to always snap to the nearest focal point once a user stops scrolling.

 While `mandatory` scroll snapping creates a more consistent user experience by forcing the carousel to behave like a slideshow, it's not perfect.
-As Max Kohler notes in [Practical CSS Scroll Snapping](https://css-tricks.com/practical-css-scroll-snapping/#aa-scroll-snap-type-mandatory-vs-proximity), `mandatory` can occasionally cause a problem where the browser doesn't allow you to fully scroll to the focal points of the first and last items; instead, it snaps you back to the item that's closest to the center of the carousel viewport.
+As Max Kohler notes in [Practical CSS Scroll Snapping](https://css-tricks.com/practical-css-scroll-snapping/#aa-scroll-snap-type-mandatory-vs-proximity), `mandatory` can occasionally cause a problem where the browser doesn't allow you to fully scroll to the focal points of the first and last items; instead, it snaps you back to the item that's closest to the center of the carousel's scrollport.
 It can also cause problems if the scroll snap items overflow their scroll container's client.
 Finally, I've observed in Firefox 101 that `mandatory` scroll snapping occasionally causes problems with arrow key navigation, where you have to keep the key pressed down or else the scroll container won't budge.
 For all of these reasons, I recommend using `proximity` instead of `mandatory`.

 We'll also enable [smooth scrolling](https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-behavior) for browsers that support it so that the snapping behavior is not so abrupt and jarring: